Pinatra/pinatra.github.io/install.md

 composer init
 ```

 Then press Enter until `Search for a package`, type `pinatra/framework` and press Enter.
-When you get `version of the constraint to require (or leave blank to use the latest version)`, type `dev-master`, then continue press Enter all the way until the end of the interaction.
+When you get `version of the constraint to require (or leave blank to use the latest version)`, type `~0.0`, then continue press Enter all the way until the end of the interaction.

 At this point, executing `ls -a` appears as shown below: